Facundo-Wehrli/proyecto-front-end/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build:prod` to build the project & deploy it using Github Actions.
 The build artifacts will be stored in the `dist/` directory.

-## Deploy with Github Pages

-Run `npm run build:prod` to deploy the project using Github Actions.